Gerd Althoff: Rituals, signs and symbols

 The extent to which he dealt with the earlier Middle Ages remained limited.
 For the Merovingian period he imputes relatively little significance to the place of "ritual".
 He writes of "modest beginnings ... to the curtailment of the king's power ... still very little circumscribed by ritual procedures and processes".
 Althoff picks out the meeting between the pope and King Pepin at Ponthion in 754 as a milestone, not simply in terms of its obvious political consequences for the enduring power relationship centred on the papacy and what became the Holy Roman empire, but also in terms of "the development of Frankish ritual culture".
 In the ninth and tenth centuries which followed he identified a growing "need for ritual procedures".
-The led, in the tenth and eleventh centuries, to a "broadening of ritual behaviour patterns".
+This led, in the tenth and eleventh centuries, to a "broadening of ritual behaviour patterns".
 The tenth and eleventh centuries were indeed the principal focus of the book.
 Althoff observed wryly that the ritual of royal self-humiliation introduced by Henry IV came to a "somewhat abrupt end" with the so-called "walk to" Canossa.
 Althoff attached decisive importance to the events in Canossa: "... the effect of the events in Canossa was enduring.
 Not the least of its consequences was undoubtedly a reconfiguration of ritual behaviour patterns".
 The king's voluntary self-subordination could indeed be presented at a symbolic illustration of subordination to the pope.
 But due to the numerous subsequent accusations that the king had failed to stand by his agreements, ritual statements were seen to lose their power to bind the parties.
 Althoff's book was critically reviewed in Historische Zeitschrift by Hanna Vollrath, who complained that the author was purporting to "explain general shifts from one specific ritual event".

 Althoff's extensive research into the medieval "rules of the political game" and rituals found their way repeatedly into his 1996 biography of Otto III.
 The king himself was consigned firmly to a supporting role.
 Althoff expressed his scepticism over whether it could or would ever be possible to capture in a book the individual personality of any medieval ruler.
 Instead, he wrote that he wanted to use the biography format as a vehicle for a "source-oriented description of the framework and constraints surrounding medieval kingship, using the example of Otto III".
 Althoff's idiosyncratic approach to biography attracted criticism from a number of academic commentators who found its underlying premise unpersuasive.
 Michael Borgolte was critical that in "tying up Ottonian kingship in customs and rituals", Althoff had lost sight of the personality of Otto III, identified in its titles as the subject of the book.
 Franz-Reiner Erkens had similar criticisms.